Last updated: May 4, 2026

 Do I need a license to start a cleaning business in Vermont?

 No. Vermont does not require a state license to operate a residential or commercial cleaning business.
-You do need to form a business entity (LLC or register a sole proprietorship), register for taxes if applicable, and carry proper insurance.
-Some municipalities may require a local business permit – check with your town clerk.
+Your main obligations are forming a business entity (LLC at $155 or sole proprietor with DBA at $50), registering for employer taxes if you hire staff, and purchasing appropriate insurance.
+Some municipalities require a local business permit — check with your town clerk.
+No state cleaning license, no OPR registration, no industry board.

-Is cleaning service revenue subject to Vermont sales tax?
+Are cleaning service revenues subject to Vermont sales tax?

-Generally, no. Vermont sales tax applies to the sale of tangible personal property, not most services.
-Revenue from cleaning services (labor) is typically not subject to Vermont’s 6% sales tax.
-However, if you separately sell cleaning products or supplies to customers, those product sales may be taxable.
-Confirm your specific situation with the Vermont Department of Taxes at tax.vermont.gov.
+Generally no. Vermont sales tax applies to tangible personal property sales, not most services.
+Cleaning service labor revenue is generally not taxable.
+If you sell cleaning products separately to clients, those product sales may be taxable.
+Confirm your specific billing structure with the Vermont Department of Taxes at tax.vermont.gov or 802-828-2551.

 More Vermont Business Guides